luca-c-xcv/Template-Tesi/README.md

 ## Requires

-Python with `pip` installed.
-You need to install `Pygment` with this command `pip install Pygment`.
+Python with `pip`.
+You have to install `Pygment` with this command `pip install Pygment`.

-`minted` requires that the following packages be available and reasonably up to date on your system.
+`minted` requires the following packages available and reasonably up to date on your system.

 - keyval
 - kvoptions